 Paper: Agfa Multicontrast Classic fiber-based paper.
 Prints are made in split-contrast fashion using separate yellow and magenta exposures.
 Typical developing sequence:

-- developer, variations of the Ansco 120 metol-only formula, at 1:3 for 3 minutes;
+- developer, Ansco 120 metol-only formula with sodium replaced by the molar equivalent of potassium, at 1:3 for 3 minutes;

 - acid stop bath;